petermarshallio/blog-pmio/clg4wu2s2000i09lb0vqo7hai.md

 | 09:05 | Peter | Waltz |
 | 09:05 | Peter | Waltz |

+This is a necessary thing for effective roll-up – if you did a `GROUP BY` on the raw timestamp, you'd end up with a row for every millisecond (worst case).

 Now let’s use our eye-minds and think about the roll-up.

+## Periodic single-dimension cardinality

 Imagine that we're going to add a `COUNT` Each column has low cardinality within that time period, so we get a nice aggregation: 8 went in, 4 came out.